On the eleventh hour now it seems like we are entering a form of cross-Party talks that will lead to a consensus on how we leave the EU.

 Lobby group TheCityUK, which has coordinated the drafting of some of the City’s proposals, has had over two dozen meetings to discuss Brexit in 18 months with UK ministers and senior officials in the Department for Exiting the EU (DExEU) and the Treasury alone.
 This access has been supplemented by over a dozen meetings, dinners, and receptions attended by ministers hosted by TheCityUK’s parent body, the City of London Corporation.

 Individual financial sector firms have also enjoyed significant access to government.
-American investment bank Goldman Sachs, for instance, has had over a dozen solo meetings with British ministers and officials, including two private dinners with Chancellor Phillip Hammond.* The postion they want for maximum profits is there a best position to remain within the EU failing that the single market or a Customs Union with Close alignment to the single market.
+American investment bank Goldman Sachs, for instance, has had over a dozen solo meetings with British ministers and officials, including two private dinners with Chancellor Phillip Hammond.* The position they want for maximum profits is there a best position to remain within the EU failing that the single market or a Customs Union with Close alignment to the single market.

 Somebody’s got to play Patsy.